ADS-Group-Exercise2/ADS2-Group-Exercise2/README.md

 *P.S.
 If you cannot knit because of the pictures not found error, you may alternatively download the pictures from our repository and put them to the same directory where your R Markdown file is.*

 After knit: The output will be PDF document.
 When we worked on this project, we found that the output might look different when knitting on different computers.
-This might due to how you knit it (using tinyTex or LaTex).
+This might due to how you knit it.
 To emphasize, the PDF document we uploaded was knitted using MiKTeX.